Ways to Enrol, Concessions, Costs and Conditions, and more

 We welcome applications from people with disabilities and we will do our best to ensure that your individual requirements are met so you can get the most from your course.
 The range of services for students with disabilities is being expanded all the time and we can arrange, for example, note-takers or proof-readers or special equipment.
 Although things are improving, some of the University’s older buildings are still presenting difficulties for students using wheelchairs and for the less mobile.
-Please let the Open Learning Office know by contacting the office on tel: 9097 3323 as soon as you decide to enrol for a course so that we can make special arrangements to meet your needs.
-Otherwise, we cannot guarantee to meet your support needs.
+In order to comply with the University's Health and Safety Regulations, all students who may acquire assistance will need to enrol 3 weeks before the start date of their class.

 In order to assist you in relation to Health and Safety Regulations, the University can prepare a Personal Emergency Evacuation Plan (PEEP) so that you can be supported to get out of the buildings in the unlikely event of a fire or other emergency.
 Please contact Disability Services if this PEEP would be helpful to you.

 We regret that there is no parking within the University precinct for students attending day-time classes.
 For evening classes, limited parking is available from 5.00 pm on the main site.

 Access to the Library

 You can qualify for a library card if you enrol for a 20-week credit bearing course or 2 x 10-week credit bearing courses (one in the Autumn and one in the New Year) by the end of October.
 Please contact the office on 028 9097 3323 to request a library card.